-To have a real-world lower weight vs. sleight of hand on a spreadsheet, I take a larger grease pot at ~3.5 oz that heats four cups of water, and I use my older Coleman F1 that works very well at just under three ounces.
-Call it 7 oz total plus a small isobutane canister.
-Two separate cooking pots, BRS stoves, and fuel canisters would weigh more in total.
+To have a real-world lower weight vs. sleight of hand on a spreadsheet, I take a larger grease pot at ~5 oz that heats four cups of water, and we use a sub 3oz that works well enough.
+Call it 8 oz total plus an isobutane canister.
+Two separate cooking pots, BRS stoves, and fuel canisters would weigh more.

 Why not alcohol stoves?
 Because I think in the arid American West, it is increasingly irresponsible to advocate their use overall, if not outright banned in many cases more and more frequently.
 They have their place.
 Just less so in my overall tool kit.

-Sleeping pads – For three season-use, I prefer a closed-cell foam Z-lite style pad that cut down and weighs 6 oz.
+Sleeping pads – I prefer a closed-cell foam Z-lite style pad that is cut down and weighs 6 oz for three-season use.
 I sleep more comfortably on the foam pad with its rectangular shape vs. the mummy-style pads such as the Uberlite.

 Packs – With the water carries, a bulkier tent vs. my solo tent, and sometimes cold weather or packrafting gear, the ULA Circuit works well as my “Jack of All Trades“ pack.
 This is one case where sharing gear makes me step up in pack size vs. solo kit and no potential weight savings vs. solo.
 But with the company, I keep an excellent trade-off! 🙂

 For her part, Joan similarly uses her CDT.
-For larger water carries or cold weather, she’ll use a Gossamer Gear Mariposa.
+For more extensive water carries or cold weather, she’ll use a Gossamer Gear Mariposa.

 What about a shared quilt or sleeping bag to save weight?

 TL; DR – Couples’ sleeping systems work better in theory than in practice.
-Unless you are both dedicated cuddlers, it does not work well.
-At least for me and my shared experience.
+Unless you are both dedicated cuddlers, it does not work well for me and my shared experience.